suborbital/docs/website/docs/how-to/customize-plugins/custom-libraries.md

 }
 ```

-You can modify `library/assemblyscript/assembly/index.ts` to expose new utility extensions and/or remove existing ones.
+You can modify `library/assemblyscript/assembly/index.ts` to expose new utility plugins and/or remove existing ones.
 To learn more about the available APIs, check out the [Runnable API docs](docs/atmo/runnable-api/introduction.md).

 Once this is done, publish your library to npm: